smartdevicelink/sdl_server/documentation/guides/User Interface/Custom Vehicle Data/index.md

 This environment is where temporary or unfinished entries reside.
 They can be edited and reworked.

 ## Production
-Only promote entries to production if you are certain that all information associated is correct and final.
-After promoting to production, changes can not be made to that version of the entry and further changes will need to be made in the staging view.
+Production entries are not directly editable and may only be created/edited/deleted by promoting them from the staging entries.
+Only promote staging entries to production if you are certain that all information associated is correct.